fitzoh/jvm-monitoring-workshop/5-gauges/README.md

 We want to keep track of the number of connected clients.
 You can create additional connections by opening multiple browser tabs to [http://localhost:8005/](http://localhost:8005).

+#### Note
+Some browsers if you open too many SSE streams... if all else fails, curl?

 1. Review the source code and tests, then update the code to track the number of connected clients with a gauge
    * Hint: Look at the existing log statements for a hint on when clients connect and disconnect
 2. Add a counter for the total number of ping events sent.